Check Out The Best Tuners You Can Find Available In 2023!

 You should make sure that your Tuner is Chromatic, which means it has all of the ukulele notes.
 The issue is that the Uke has a “C” string and the guitar does not.

-Many tuners are set up only for guitar, they just have guitar strings and you cannot tune a ukulele with them.
+Many tuners are set up only for guitar, they just have guitar strings and you cannot use them as ukulele tuners and tune a ukulele with them.

 Tuning a ukulele